Vukodlok/Leetcode_Challenges/README.md

 A collection of my attempts and solutions for the challenges on Leetcode.com.
 Below is an alphabetical list of those I've completed and a quick description of the problem for my own use in finding an algorithm later.

+- 3Sum: Find all triplets in a list that sum to zero.
 - Add Binary: Sum two binary strings.
 - Average of Levels in Binary Tree: Average the node values of each level of a binary tree.
 - Best Time to Buy and Sell Stock: Iterate through a list and find the largest difference.